 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety, drug, relationship and PSHE lessons.

-Mutual respect is implicit in our aims and ethos.
+Mutual respect is implicit in our aims and ethos and explicit in assemblies and classroom PSHE lessons..

 Our pupils know and understand that it is expected that respect is shown to everyone, whatever differences we may have, and to everything, whether it is a school resource or a religious belief.